On the smooth transfer for Guo-Jacquet relative trace formulae: Symmetric pairs I: general cases

 \paragraph{Weyl integration formula} Let $(\FG,\FH,\theta)$ be a symmetric pair.
 Denote by $\fs_\rs$ the regular and semisimple locus in $\fs$ with respect to the $\FH$-action.
 We call a torus $\FT$ of $\FG$ $\theta$-split if $\theta(t)=t^{-1}$ for all $t\in\FT$.
-Fix a Cartan subspace $\fc$ of $\fs$, which by definition is a maximal abelian subspace consisting of semisimple elements with respect to $\FH$-action.
+Fix a Cartan subspace $\fc$ of $\fs$, which by definition is a maximal abelian subspace of $\fs$ consisting of $\FH$-semisimple elements.
 We always assume that a Cartan subspace is $F$-rational when we mention it.
 Then there is an $F$-rational $\theta$-split torus denoted by $\FT^-$ whose Lie algebra is $\fc$.
-Denote by $\fc_\reg$ the regular locus in $\fc$.
-Let $\FT$ be the centralizer of $\fc$ in $\FH$, which is a torus, and denote $\ft=\Lie(\FT)$.
+Denote by $\fc_\reg$ the $\FH$-regular locus in $\fc$.
+Let $\FT$ be the centralizer of $\fc$ in $\FH$, which is a torus.
+Write $\ft=\Lie(\FT)$.

 For $X\in\fc_\reg(F)$, we now introduce the factor $|D^\fs(X)|_F$.
 Consider the morphism which is regular at $(1,X)$.
 The Jacobian of the differential $\d\beta$ at $(1,X)$ is equal to